 Growing up to two feet wide and three feet tall, this cultivar’s stalks are pinkish and pretty, with a deliciously sweet-tart flavor.

 Some even call it the best-tasting rhubarb variety of all, and it would absolutely shine as the star of a rhubarb coffee crumble cake, like this one from our sister site, Foodal.

-‘Victoria’ is one of the most popular rhubarb varieties in the world, mainly because it was the first variety ever to be used in cooking.
-It’s still the most widely available variety today.
+‘Victoria’ is one of the most popular rhubarb varieties in the world and it is still the most widely available variety today.
 Developed in 1837 at the start of Queen Victoria’s reign, this variety pioneered the use of rhubarb in British and American cuisine.